How Much Does A Garage Door Cost To Install Or Replace?

 Some options include paint or stain, type of wood, stone accents, columns, and pillars.
 Add a surround which frames your garage door opening, making it pop.
 Prices for customization are from one end of the spectrum to the other, limited only by your imagination.

 The basic door will be made of one layer of steel with no decorative windows or panels.
 But it will be functional.
 It will open and close properly and protect the contents of your garage.
 If your garage opens into an alley, this may be a real choice for you.
 If your garage door is on the front of your home, you may want something more indicative of your personal style.
 But the basic door will do the job.
 A 16’ door will run from $750–$950.
 Keep in mind that steel can be customized to mimic the look of real wood.

 Partially Customized Door

-You can add one or two customized details to a basic garage door, just to have something that says it’s yours.
+You can add one or two customized details to a basic garage door.
 Most garage door stores will have a list of custom elements that can be added to each style of door.
-Picking a few of them is a cost-effective way to getting a ‘custom’ garage door.
+Picking a few of them is a cost-effective way of getting a ‘custom’ garage door.